derysudrajat/derysudrajat/README.md

 ![profile views](https://gpvc.arturio.dev/derysudrajat)

 I'am Bachelor of Computer Science in Software Engineering Department, has a lot of experience in working on Android-based projects and teaches as an assistant professor and lab in the Mobile Development subject.
-I also Android Enthusiasm and currently as Mobile Developer in Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka
+- I also Android Enthusiasm and currently as Android Developer Associate at LinkAja
+- Mentor & Facilitator in Mobile Developer in Bangkit Academy led by Google, Tokopedia, Gojek, & Traveloka

 [![derysudrajat's github trophy](https://github-profile-trophy.vercel.app/?username=derysudrajat&row=1)](https://github.com/derysudrajat/github-profile-trophy)